Melrose Industries (LON:MRO) Shares Down 11.7% – Here’s What Happened

-Separately, JPMorgan Chase & Co. reissued an “overweight” rating and set a GBX 850 ($10.99) target price on shares of Melrose Industries in a research note on Thursday, January 23rd.
-Two investment analysts have rated the stock with a hold rating and three have issued a buy rating to the company’s stock.
-Based on data from MarketBeat, the stock has an average rating of “Moderate Buy” and an average target price of GBX 640 ($8.27).
+Separately, JPMorgan Chase & Co. reiterated an “overweight” rating and issued a GBX 850 ($10.98) price objective on shares of Melrose Industries in a research report on Thursday, January 23rd.

 Get Our Latest Research Report on MRO